jruels/core-k8s/README.md

-# Core Kubernetes Course Site
+# Core Kubernetes Class Site

 This site includes the labs for Core Kubernetes class.